MiaLWGH/WiSTraining/README.md

    ssh -i "key-pair-name.pem" ec2-user@server2-public-dns-name
    ```
    To get back to server1, run the command `exit`.

+5. (Option) Can you try to capture packets when you SSH from server1 to server2?

 ### Congratulations!
 You have finished all the labs for Introduction to IT!